 The Win Virginia PAC makes significant contributions to Democratic candidates and their PACs, the Democratic party and state house and senate caucuses.
 MVM's co-founder and current Chairman Dario Marquez and his wife Wendy Marquez have served on the board of Win Virginia as well as contributed to Win Virginia's coffers.
 Dario Marquez and his wife have also served on the board of WinDem, a PAC formed in 2017 to support the Virginia Blue Wave.
 As reported in the article below, "Which Politicians are Taking Money from Immigrant Detention Profiteers?"
 Senator Tim Kaine has received $46,340 from Marquez.
 Marquez primarily gives to Democrats, but he also gives to the occasional Republican like former delegate Tag Greason.

 Win Virginia reached out to a couple of people saying that Dario Marzquez and his wife were "past" members of their board and chose to sit out the 2018 and 2019 election cycles.
 They also stated that "neither Win Virginia, nor any member past or present, support the kind of abuses we have been hearing about most recently."
 The Internet Archive's wayback machine, however, captured WinVirginia's leadership page in November 2018, and at that time Dario and Wendy were shown as board members.
 Win Virginia should clarify to whether the website simply wasn't updated in 2018 to reflect that they were not on the board, or publish the date that they stepped down from the board.
-Most curiously, WinDem, a "sister PAC" also had them on WinDem.org's board member page but purged them from the page just in the past week (see screenshots above).
+Most curiously, WinDem, a "sister PAC" also had them on WinDem.org's board member page but purged them from the page just in the past week (see screenshots below in the slider gallery).
 The live page shows 9 board members, but their counter by the icon of board members still shows 11.
 Was that page also not kept up to date, or have they just stepped down?